-This year we have three Long Term Volunteer positions available on Skomer Island, the first one usually runs from end of March until mid July and the other two run from 15th July until 30th September 2019.
+Every year we have three Long Term Volunteer positions available on Skomer Island, the first one usually runs from end of March until mid July and the other two run from mid July until end of September.

-Additionally, there is one Seabird monitoring volunteer position, running from 24th May 2019 until 29th June 2019.
+Additionally, there is usually one Seabird monitoring volunteer position, running from end of May until end of June.

 The Long Term Volunteers will become an integral part of the island team and will be involved in all aspects of the running of the National Nature Reserve.
 They will be welcoming guests and giving welcome talks, conducting various species surveys (including seabird monitoring and seal monitoring in the appropriate seasons), helping to keep the visitor accommodation clean, carrying out general maintenance all over the island and undertaking their own research project whilst on the island.